malmgrenola/feed-us/README.md

 ### Known Bugs

-1. [themealdb](https://www.themealdb.com/api.php) is case sensetive in ingredients that means that "eggs" and "Eggs" will show up twice in the shopping list.
+1. [themealdb](https://www.themealdb.com/api.php) is case sensitive in ingredients that means that "eggs" and "Eggs" will show up twice in the shopping list.
 2. ...

 ## Deployment